-- a.
-The beneficiaries of business transactions conducted by professional intermediaries such as lawyers, accountants, notaries, business introducers or any other professional service providers; or

-- b.
-Any person or entity connected with a business transaction that can pose a significant risk to the licensee, including persons establishing business arrangements, purporting to act on behalf of a customer or conducting business transactions such as, but not limited to:

-- Opening of deposit accounts;

-- Entering into fiduciary transactions;

-- Renting safe-deposit boxes;

-- Requesting safe custody facilities; and

-- Occasional transactions exceeding thresholds as discussed below or linked transactions under this benchmark, and all occasional wire transfers.
+- i) A person or entity that maintains an account with the licensee; - ii) A person or entity on whose behalf an account is maintained i.e. beneficial owner; - iii) The beneficiaries of business transactions conducted by professional intermediaries such as lawyers, accountants, notaries, business introducers or any other professional service providers; or - iv) Any person or entity connected with a business transaction that can pose a significant risk to the licensee, including persons establishing business arrangements, purporting to act on behalf of a customer or conducting business transactions such as, but not limited to: - Opening of deposit accounts: - Entering into fiduciary transactions; - Renting safe-deposit boxes; - Requesting safe custody facilities; and - Occasional transactions exceeding thresholds as discussed below or linked transactions under this benchmark, and all occasional wire transfers.

-40. Section 2 of the MLFTA defines an occasional transaction as a financial or other relevant transaction other than one that is conducted or to be conducted in the course of an existing business arrangement and includes a wire transfer.
+Section 2 of the MLFTA defines an occasional transaction as a financial or other relevant transaction other than one that is conducted or to be conducted in the course of an existing business arrangement and includes a wire transfer.
 An occasional transaction may also include:

 - a.
 Encashment of cheques drawn on the licensee; - b.
 Exchange of coins for cash; - c.
 Purchase of foreign currency for holiday travel; and - d.
-Currency exchanges e.g. bureau de change and cambios. - 41.
-Licensees should undertake due diligence on, inter alia: - Occasional wire transfers over BDS\$2,000 or its equivalent in foreign currency; and - All currency exchange transactions over BDS\$2,000 or its equivalent in foreign currency.
+Currency exchanges e.g. bureau de change and cambios.

+Licensees should undertake due diligence on, inter alia:

+- Occasional wire transfers over BDS\$2,000 or its equivalent in foreign currency; and - All currency exchange transactions over BDS\$2000 or its equivalent in foreign currency.

-42. The extent of identity information and verification of occasional transactions below these thresholds10 is dependent on the materiality of the transaction and the degree of suspicion.
+The extent of identity information and verification of occasional transactions below these thresholds6 is dependent on the materiality of the transaction and the degree of suspicion.